ccasimiro88/self-distillation-gxlt-qa/README.md

 # Description
 **Note that more details will provided soon**

-Official repository of the paper _Promoting Generalized Cross-lingual Question Answering in Few-resource Scenarios via Self-knowledge Distillation_ containing the implementation to reproduce it.
+Official repository of the paper [Promoting Generalized Cross-lingual Question Answering in Few-resource Scenarios via Self-knowledge Distillation](https://arxiv.org/abs/2309.17134) containing the implementation to reproduce it.

-Please, refer to the prepring for more details about the fundamental ideas, the method and the evaluation results: URL
+Please, refer to the preprint for more details about the fundamental ideas, the method and the evaluation results: URL

 # Installation
-First, install Python depedencies and extracting training and evaluation data.
+First, install Python dependencies and extracting training and evaluation data.
 ```bash
 bash ./setup.sh
 ```